 5. Sump Pump Isn’t Working:

 A malfunctioning or badly working sump pump in the basement cannot drain increasing water.
-With the help of interior basement waterproofing in Tennessee, your sump pump can be repaired or replaced if it is time for a new one!
+With the help of Basement Masters Waterproofing your sump pump can be repaired or replaced if it is time for a new one!

 6. French Drains Blocked: